 Leave us a comment below!

 Which of these parks do you think is the most overcrowded for its size?
-Acadia squeezes 4 million visitors into 49,000 acres.
-Zion packs nearly 5 million into 147,000 acres.
-We think Zion has it worse.
+Acadia squeezes 4 million visits into 49,000 acres.
+Zion packs nearly 5 million into 147,000, almost all of it funneled into one canyon.
+The math says Acadia.
+Our gut says Zion.
 Fight us in the comments.

 See Our Full National Park Rankings